IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/01_igPieChart_Adding.md

 	**ASP.NET example**

-	The code below instantiates and sets the main features of the `igPieChart` using the MVC helper for pie chart provided in the `Infragistics.Web.Mvc` assembly.
+	The code below instantiates and sets the main features of the `igPieChart` using the Ignite UI for MVC PieChart provided in the `Infragistics.Web.Mvc` assembly.
 The data model is associated with the control with the PieChart(Model) call and the rest of the calls act similarly to the HTML example.

 	**In ASPX:**